Subscribe to stay updated

 You can implement the same strategy to generate a few sales while it’s quiet, and then launch an email win-back campaign to those customers once you launch your Christmas campaign.

 This is customer retention in its absolute essence.
-It’s (unfortunately) something that traditional digital marketing simply forget as we seem to associate ‘more sales’ with ‘new customers’.
+It’s (unfortunately) something that traditional digital marketing simply forgets as we seem to associate ‘more sales’ with ‘new customers’.

 Your customer retention campaign in the lead up to Christmas mightn’t be as large or extravagant as Amazon’s Prime Day.
 That’s pretty obvious.
 But the concept is the same - it costs between 4 and 10 times more to acquire a new customer than it does to keep an existing one.
 Repeat customers are also 9 times more likely to convert than a first-time buyer.